Jiraphat-DEV/Vaultabs/README.md

 3. Click "Load unpacked" and select this folder

 ## Usage
-- Click the extension icon to open Tab Manager
+- Click the extension icon to open Vaultabs
 - Save Open Tabs: export all open tabs to JSON (optional snapshot name)
 - Import JSON: select a file or drag & drop into the drop zone
 - Search / Tag Filter / Sort to narrow the list